Alex-yanranwang/Alex-yanranwang.github.io/_pages/about.md

 News
 ===
-* May 2024, our paper “[Probabilistic Constrained Reinforcement Learning with Formal Interpretability](https://arxiv.org/abs/2307.07084)” is accepted to the International Conference on Machine Learning (ICML).
+* May 2024, our paper “[Probabilistic Constrained Reinforcement Learning with Formal Interpretability](https://arxiv.org/abs/2307.07084)” was accepted to the International Conference on Machine Learning (ICML).
 See you in Vienna, Austria, on July 21st-27th.
-* May 2024, our paper “[On solving close enough orienteering problems with overlapped neighborhoods](https://www.sciencedirect.com/science/article/pii/S0377221724003916)” is accepted to European Journal of Operational Research.
+* May 2024, our paper “[On solving close enough orienteering problems with overlapped neighborhoods](https://www.sciencedirect.com/science/article/pii/S0377221724003916)” was accepted to European Journal of Operational Research.
-* February 2024, our paper “[Constrained Reinforcement Learning using Distributional Representation for Trustworthy Quadrotor UAV Tracking Control](https://arxiv.org/abs/2302.11694)” is conditionally accepted to IEEE Transactions on Automation Science and Engineering.
+* February 2024, our paper “[Constrained Reinforcement Learning using Distributional Representation for Trustworthy Quadrotor UAV Tracking Control](https://arxiv.org/abs/2302.11694)” was conditionally accepted to IEEE Transactions on Automation Science and Engineering.
-* September 2022, our paper “[QuaDUE-CCM: Interpretable Distributional Reinforcement Learning using Uncertain Contraction Metrics for Precise Quadrotor Trajectory Tracking](https://proceedings.mlr.press/v205/wang23d.html)” is accepted to CoRL 2022.
+* September 2022, our paper “[QuaDUE-CCM: Interpretable Distributional Reinforcement Learning using Uncertain Contraction Metrics for Precise Quadrotor Trajectory Tracking](https://proceedings.mlr.press/v205/wang23d.html)” was accepted to CoRL 2022.
-* July 2022, our paper “[Interpretable Stochastic Model Predictive Control using Distributional Reinforced Estimation for Quadrotor Tracking Systems](https://ieeexplore.ieee.org/abstract/document/9993048)” is accepted to CDC 2022.
+* July 2022, our paper “[Interpretable Stochastic Model Predictive Control using Distributional Reinforced Estimation for Quadrotor Tracking Systems](https://ieeexplore.ieee.org/abstract/document/9993048)” was accepted to CDC 2022.
 * May 2022, I will give an oral presentation on ICRA 2022 in person, in Philadelphia.
 Hopefully see you all!
-* January 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://ieeexplore.ieee.org/abstract/document/9812352)” is accepted to ICRA 2022 (Philadelphia, United States)!
+* January 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://ieeexplore.ieee.org/abstract/document/9812352)” was accepted to ICRA 2022 (Philadelphia, United States)!
 * November 2021, I just passed my Early Stage Assessment (ESA) :)
 * May 1, 2021, I am very excited to enroll in Dyson School at Imperial College as a new PhD student.
 An exciting journey has begun!
 * April 1, 2020, I will be a PhD student at Imperial College London.